 It’s far more important to have realistic expectations and understand what a property is actually worth than trying to find an off-market property bargain.

-My advice is always to get clear on what your budget is and get clear about what that budget will actually buy you in the current marketplace.
+As the top buyers agent in Newcastle, my advice is always to get clear on what your budget is and get clear about what that budget will actually buy you in the current marketplace.
 Then you can go out and focus on the properties that you can afford and not waste your time and energy as well as miss out on the potential price gains that you could have generated from buying a good property early on through inaction.